Audience: all volunteers, headquarters staff & contractors

 Q. Who is leading the SCORE Engage change management effort from SCORE HQ?

 SCORE Engage is a landmark strategic initiative for SCORE, and all executives are integrally involved in leading the entire Engage product development and change management efforts.
-However, in a particular way, product development and the technical aspects of the roll-out are led by Amanda Capozio (Acting VP of Technology) and change management by Bridget Weston (Interim CEO and VP of Marketing and Strategy).
+However, in a way, product development and the technical aspects of the roll-out are led by Amanda Capozio (VP of Technology) and change management by Bridget Weston (CEO).

-The Change Management Task Force (CMTF) for Engage contains a cross-functional team of executives, managers, and staff from Field Operations, Software Development, Marketing, and Support.
-We have further supplemented the CMTF with third-party experts to plan for and develop training content, and are working to staff up the Support team to meet the forecasted additional capacity required to support SCORE Engage while still also supporting CORE (2019-2021).
+The Change Management Task Force (CMTF) for Engage contains a cross-functional team of executives, managers, and staff from Field Operations, Technology, Marketing, and Support.
+We have further supplemented the CMTF with third-party experts to plan for and develop training content and are working to staff up the Support team to meet the forecasted additional capacity required to support SCORE Engage while still also supporting CORE (2020-2021).

 Q. What role do Regional Vice Presidents (RVPs) and District Directors (DDs) have in the SCORE Engage change management effort?